-Fresh air, plenty of time to take in sites that you might otherwise miss - the thrill of a run well done - it's hard to beat.
-So it makes sense that choosing your marathon running shoe is something that you take huge amounts of pleasure in doing.
+Fresh air, plenty of time to take in sites that you might otherwise miss – the thrill of a run well done – it's hard to beat.
+So it makes sense that choosing your marathon running shoe and clothes is something that you take huge amounts of pleasure in doing.

 After all, 26.219 miles / 42.195 kilometers is a long distance to run in a pair of shoes that you don't love.
 So here at On, we’ve asked a few of our athletes how they find their perfect marathon shoe, and compiled their thoughts here, in time for your next race.

 Training for a marathon is the perfect time to get familiar with your shoes.
 You have time to think about what's most important to you and your competition.
 For some runners, a light, sleek shoe is critical as extra weight can really be a drag (literally) when you're covering so much ground.

 Others don't mind a few extra ounces, as long as it means that they have the cushioning and support that allows them to reach the finish line in comfort.
 While it can be tempting to try lacing up a pair of featherlight racing flats, it's important to take a good, honest look at your own biomechanics and speed.

 Professional marathon runners may race in true marathon flats, but a truly successful marathon will be run in shoes that feel good to you (which may be different to everyone else).

 There’s no “right” way to run – and don’t let your shoes tell you otherwise.
 On believes that your shoes should let you run the way you were meant to.
 That said, find a shoe that works with your stride, not against it.
 The right shoe will give you cushioning only when and where you need it – every step of every way.